Contact Us Open

 How Much Does a Heated Driveway Cost?

 A heated driveway typically costs between $2,500 and $20,000 for the complete system, depending on driveway size, coverage type (full vs. tire tracks), and surface material.
-Controls add $600–$3,800 depending on the level of automation you choose.
+A typical 6-hour snowfall event costs just $3–$20 to melt—far less than a single snow removal service visit.

 For a detailed breakdown by material, installation method, and operating costs, see our complete heated driveway cost guide.